 The Russia Investigations: Why Are Democrats Avoiding The Russia Imbroglio?

 This week in the Russia investigations: Why aren't the Democrats trying harder to exploit the Mueller investigation?
-And Deputy Attorney General Rod Rosenstein set to stop by for a little visit to Congress.
+And Deputy Attorney General Rod Rosenstein is set to stop by for a little visit to Congress.

 The health care election

-Note: A previous version of this story misspelled and incorrectly named The Atlantic's Edward-Isaac Dovere as Issac Dovere.